Infrared Portable Heaters: Safety, Efficiency & Buying Guide

 Because the heat is targeted, energy is used where it is actually needed rather than being wasted heating unused air.
 That is especially useful in offices with fluctuating occupancy, workshops, studios, meeting rooms and home offices.

-Popular Infrared Portable Heaters to Compare
+Popular Portable Heating Products to Compare

 A good choice where you want a compact upright portable heater format rather than a wider panel-on-feet style.